-- a limited availability of market quotations for our securities; - a determination that our common stock is a "penny stock" which will require brokers trading in our common stock to adhere to more stringent rules and possibly result in a reduced level of trading activity in the secondary trading market for our securities; - a limited amount of news and little or no analyst coverage for us; - we would no longer qualify for exemptions from state securities registration requirements, which may require us to comply with applicable state securities laws; and - a decreased ability to issue additional securities (including pursuant to short-form registration statements on S-3) or obtain additional financing in the future.
+- a limited availability of market quotations for our securities: - a determination that our common stock is a "penny stock" which will require brokers trading in our common stock to adhere to more stringent rules and possibly result in a reduced level of trading activity in the secondary trading market for our securities; - a limited amount of news and little or no analyst coverage for us;

+- we would no longer qualify for exemptions from state securities registration requirements, which may require us to comply with applicable state securities laws; - a decreased ability to issue additional securities (including pursuant to short-form registration statements on Form S-3) or obtain additional financing in the future

-Although we are currently in compliance with NASDAQ listing requirements, our Board believes that the proposed reverse stock split is a potentially effective means for us to maintain compliance with the listing rules of NASDAQ and to avoid, or at least mitigate, the likely adverse consequences of our common stock being delisted from the NASDAQ by producing the immediate effect of increasing the bid price of our common stock.
+As of the Record Date, we were not in compliance with the NASDAQ bid price requirement.
+Our Board believes that the proposed reverse stock split is a potentially effective means for us to regain or maintain compliance with the listing rules of NASDAQ and to avoid, or at least mitigate, the likely adverse consequences of our common stock being delisted from the NASDAQ by producing the immediate effect of increasing the bid price of our common stock.